eliudio/eliud_core/README.md

    2) Website
    3) Linked in profile
    4) What type of emails do you plan to send?
-   5) How do youy get the list of recipients?
+   5) How do you get the list of recipients?
    6) Amount of emails planning to send / month

 ---

-## Step 27: Update firebase
+## Step 28: Update firebase

 In this step we wil be updating / uploading: